GUEST BLOG Stephanie Baldwin, 1L at the University of Arizona

 #4 Dress Appropriately

 For your initial interview, a suit is best in almost all cases.
-Check with your law school career office, but as you are likely familiar, most seem to recommend conservative, dark color suits.
-I would suggest that you make sure you wear it a few days before the interview to make sure you are comfortable.
+Even if the interview is occurring online, I would suggest that you make sure you wear it a few days before the interview to make sure you are comfortable.
 Nothing is worse than not to be comfortable in what you are wearing while trying to impress others, so make sure you can sit, stand and walk with confidence.

 - Pro Tip and Fashion PSA: Look at your suit jacket, pants, and skirt.
 Do you an odd X (usually over a flap)?
 Yes?
 CUT IT OFF!
 That X is a tacking stitch, and it is meant to prevent inappropriate creasing during shipping and when things are hanging on a rack.
 Still not sure what I am talking about?
 Check out this article: https://www.buzzfeed.com/tomvellner/suit-jacket-tacking-stitch